yuvalmGS/gigaspaces-wiki-jekyll/xap97net/polling-container.markdown

 {% endinittab %}

-## Subscribing to User Exception Occured Event
+## Subscribing to User Exception Occurred Event

-It is possible to be notified when a user exception occured, by subscribing to the UserExceptionOccured event.
+It is possible to be notified when a user exception occurred, by subscribing to the UserExceptionOccurred event.
 This arguments of this event contain the entire DataEventArgs of the original DataEventArrived.
 By default, any event that is thrown inside the event listener scope results in a transaction rollback, if the container is set to be transactional.
-This can be overriden if the user exception handler sets the event state to: ignored.
+This can be overridden if the user exception handler sets the event state to: ignored.

 Here is an example of how to subscribe to this event: